datadavev/cookiecutter-python/docs/guide.md

   By contrast, `pre-commit autoupdate` does not include additional dependencies.
 - Dependencies of dependencies (_subdependencies_) can be locked automatically, making checks more repeatable and deterministic.
-- Linters and formatters are available in the Poetry environment, which is useful for editor integration.
+- Linters and formatters are available in the uv environment, which is useful for editor integration.

 There are also some drawbacks to this technique: